CommonGateway/CoreBundle/docs/features/Installation.md

 And before installing the gateway through Helm charts, make sure you configure cert-manager on your cluster.
 For more information please visit the [cert-manager documentation](https://cert-manager.io/docs/).

 Also make sure to also install the nfs provisioner, see: [ArtifactHub](https://artifacthub.io/packages/helm/kvaps/nfs-server-provisioner).
 When installing nfs make sure you install with persistance enabled.
-And make sure to configure at least a persistence size of 1Gi (8Gi or even higher is recommended).
-The persistence size must be at least as big as the gateway vendor Persistent Volume Claim(s combined) on your cluster.
+And make sure to configure a persistence size higher than 1Gi (8Gi or even higher is recommended).
+The persistence size must be higher than the size of the gateway vendor Persistent Volume Claim(s combined) on your cluster.

 Helm charts for the Common Gateway are also provided through [ArtifactHub](https://artifacthub.io/packages/helm/commonground-gateway/commonground-gateway).
 Remember that these Helm files only install the gateway and not any attached applications.